How to Pick a Gas, Electric, or Induction Cooktop

 If you seek flexibility and a custom look in your kitchen, you may want to consider a cooktop and wall oven instead of the all-in-one range.
 Why not go the à la carte route and up the efficiency quotient?
 A separate cooktop gives you more choices for size and placement to suit the unique configuration of your cook space.
 What’s more, you can double up on cooking stations—say, one on a counter against a wall and one in an island—a big help if you have multiple chefs in your household or you entertain often.
 You’re then free to place that wall oven where you want, too, and even double up.

-There are three types of cook sources most commonly used today: induction, gas, and electric.
-Besides the type of power you may already have in your kitchen, there are other factors that each of these cooktops offer that will drive your decision.
+There are three main cooktop types most commonly used today: induction cooktops, gas cooktops, and electric cooktops.
+Besides the type of power you may already have in your kitchen, there are other factors offered by each of these cooktops that will drive your decision.
 Next, we’ll dive into the key differences between the three major types of cooktops in American kitchens.

 Remember to plan for how you will vent from the cooktop.
 Like with ranges, do not place the cooktop under or near a window, as drafts are a fire hazard when food is cooking on a burner.
 An island cooktop can take an overhead vent projecting from the ceiling (and a gas cooktop requires overhead venting), but then the vent will stand out in the kitchen, possibly more prominently than you wish.
 The alternative, for electric induction only, is a downdraft vent.
 Concealed in its location along the back of the cooktop, a downdraft vent rises electronically from its recess with the flip of a switch.
 It then pulls cooking fumes downward into a grate and recirculates the air after removing odors and moisture.
 When not in use, the vent can be electronically lowered back into the recess in the surface where it is installed.
 Some cooktop models come with this feature included, or you can purchase and install a vent separately.
 Downdraft will never be as powerful as overhead, but it does help to eliminate odors and airborne moisture and grease when cooking.